tiagopog/jsonapi-utils/README.md

 #### Formatters

-In the backstage those are the guys which actually parse ActiveRecord/Hash objects and build a new Hash compliant with JSON API.
-They can be called anywhere in controllers being very useful if you need to do some work with the response's body before rendering the response.
+In the backstage these are the guys which actually parse the ActiveRecord/Hash object to build a new Hash compliant with JSON API's specs.
+Formatters can be called anywhere in controllers being very useful if you need to do some work with the response's body before rendering the actual response.

 > Note: the resulting Hash from those methods can not be passed as argument to `JSONAPI::Utils#jsonapi_render` or  `JSONAPI::Utils#jsonapi_render_error`, instead it needs to be rendered by the usual `ActionController#render`.